-As I learned more Spanish throughout my early teaching years by listening to my students, their families, and some of my colleagues, the Spanish I was hearing was more a reflection of México, than New Mexico.
-I was so happy to be learning, using, and teaching in Spanish that I grandparents more too.
+in Spanish that I began speaking to my grandparents more and more in Spanish, too.
 I noticed that we could get by well enough, but every so often, one of them would look at me puzzled because of a word I had used and ask, ¿Cómo? because it was a word they had never heard before.
 They would then teach me how to say it in Nuevo Mexicano Spanish.